yaw277/slire/README.md

 - Manually adding organizational scoping to every single query
 - Inconsistently applying timestamps, versioning, and audit trails
 - Struggling to test business logic that was tightly coupled to database operations
-- not sure, this is not what SmartRepo provides- it's just about applying architectural common sense - Building factory patterns to manage repository dependencies
+- Applying consistent architectural patterns for dependency management and testing

 Instead of layering another abstraction on top, SmartRepo codifies these emerging patterns while preserving direct access to database capabilities.
 The extensive architectural guidance in this document isn't theoretical - it documents proven approaches that evolved from practical necessity.